mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 <img src="/images/blog/MayaFranceCam.JPG" style="object-position: bottom;">
 </div>

 As a marine biologist and scientific diver, being able to document what I see underwater is really useful for my research, and as a traveler, I want to capture the places and people I encounter around the world.
-Over time I've built up a little collection of cameras, each with its own personality and purpose.
-Here's what cameras I use the most and why.
+Over time I've built up a little collection of cameras, each with its own vibe and purpose.
+Here's what cameras I use the most and why!

 ---